Freiburg coach Streich signs new contract

 The 55-year-old has extended his deal for an undisclosed period and will continue at the Bundesliga club along with coaches Patrick Baier, Lars Vossler, Florian Bruns, Andreas Kronenberg and Daniel Wolf.

-"We're absolutely delighted that we will continue to work together with Christian Streich as head coach," said board member Jochen Saier on the club's website.
+"We're absolutely delighted that we will continue to work together with Christian Streich as head coach," board member Jochen Saier said.

 "Christian lives this club and carries the SC philosophy in his heart."